Criminology & Forensic Investigation BSc (Hons)

 40 hours at Level 6 of formally agreed workplace learning within a relevant criminological or forensic investigation field.

-Timetables are normally available a month before registration.
+Timetables are normally available at enrolment.
 Please note that although we endeavour to make timetables as student-friendly as possible, teaching can be scheduled on any day of the week.
-However, Fridays are usually non-contact days.
+Where possible, the scheduled timetable remains constant throughout the 3 years of the course.

-There are several guest speakers during the programme, for example:
+There are several guest speakers during the programme; previous speakers have included:

 - A crime scene Investigator from Essex Police